fgervais/project-nrf-leak-detector_hardware/README.md

 which then sends a notification to computers and mobile devices.

-A notification is also sent when the leak detector is reset and rearmed to let the user know that the leak monitoring is functioning properly.
+A notification is also sent when the leak detector is reset and rearmed to let the user know that the leak monitoring is ready.

 <img src="assets/img/notifications.jpg" alt="notification" width="50%"/>